rainycow/heymax/README.md

 # The Flow
 ![Flow](assets/flow.png)

 # Getting started
+1. Clone the repo by running `git clone https://github.com/rainycow/heymax.git`
-1. Create a virtual enviroment `python -m venv <env_name>`
+2. Create a virtual enviroment `python -m venv <env_name>`
-2. Activate virtual environment by running `source <env_name>/bin/activate`
+3. Activate virtual environment by running `source <env_name>/bin/activate`
-3. Install the required packages `pip install requirements.txt`
+4. Install the required packages `pip install requirements.txt`

-# Spin up PostgreSQL
+# Creating the data models
+There are 2 ways of populating the database, either by spinning up a docker container locally and executing dbt commands against it to create the data models or triggering an Airflow dag that encapsulates both components.

 ## Using dbt

 1. Spin up a postgres container.